thibaut-probst/flyingroutes/README.md

 $ git clone https://github.com/thibaut-probst/flyingroutes.git
 $ cd flyingroutes/
 ```
-#### Optional: on Linux systems (since 2.6.39), you might need to update the ICMP parameters to allow ICMP sockets creation (***flyingroutes*** uses SOCK_DGRAM ICMP sockets to send UDP or ICMP messages) for a given range of the groups ID as by default no group is allowed to do so
+#### Optional: on Linux systems (since 2.6.39), you might need to update the ICMP parameters to allow ICMP sockets creation (***flyingroutes*** uses SOCK_DGRAM sockets to send UDP or ICMP messages) for a given range of the groups ID as by default no group is allowed to do so
 ```
 $ sudo sysctl -w "net.ipv4.ping_group_range= 0 2147483647"
 ```